TUDelftNAS/Delftvisor/design/design.md

 ### PortStatus

 Only forward if the controller Async request filter says the controller wants to receive these packets.

+## Packets initiated from switch
+All the packets that the switch initiates.

+### Session setup and maintenance packets

+Periodically sent EchoRequests to each controller.

+### Topology discovery PacketOut
+Periodically sent PacketOut packets to every physical port to check if a link (still) is present.

 # Data necessary
 This section lists what data needs to be saved in the Hypervisor to function.